 - Does Avast allow torrenting?

-- Can Avast unblock Netflix and other treaming services?
+- Does Avast work with Netflix and other treaming services?

 - How fast is Avast SecureLine VPN?